epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 While, we support many more API providers (including custom ones), for the sake of simplicity, in this tutorial, we'll assume you're using either using OpenAI or Azure.

-### Step 1: Explore the FlowVerse
+### Step 1: Pull a Flow From the FlowVerse

-Discover a diverse range of Flows, including the [ChatFlowModule](https://huggingface.co/aiflows), by visiting our Flows on the FlowVerse [here](https://huggingface.co/aiflows).
-The `ChatAtomicFlow` within the `ChatFlowModule` is a versatile Flow that employs a language model (LLM) via an API to generate textual responses to textual inputs.
+Explore a diverse array of Flows on the FlowVerse here.
+In this demonstration, we'll illustrate how to use a Flow from the FlowVerse, focusing on the `ChatAtomicFlow` within the `ChatFlowModule`.
+This versatile Flow utilizes a language model (LLM) via an API to generate textual responses for given textual inputs.
+It's worth noting the same process applies to any available Flow in the FlowVerse (implemented by any member of the community).

-### Step 2: Pull From the FlowVerse
+Without further ado, let's dive in!

-To show you how to use a Flow from the FlowVerse, we will use the `ChatAtomicFlow`.
-The same process applies to any available Flow in the FlowVerse (implemented by any member of the community).
-Concretely, you would use the `sync_dependencies` function:
+Concretely, you would use the `sync_dependencies` function to pull the flow from th FlowVerse:

 ```python
 from flows import flow_verse